 The Kaplan Family Rose Garden & Arbor, features a variety of climbing roses growing on an arbor which mirrors the Landmark Arbor. |

-The James W. Newlin Memorial Holly Garden features a variety of hollies, and the Pattie S. Newlin Memorial Bouquet Garden features plants suited for a cutting garden. |
+The James W. Newlin Memorial Holly Garden features a variety of hollies. |

 The R.R.
 Allen Family Butterfly Garden & Fountain is formed in the shape of two butterflies - each filled with colorful plants which attract butterflies.
 The garden's design is especially striking when viewed from the Overlook. |